Nexmo/nexmo-developer/_tutorials/client-sdk-ios-add-sdk-to-your-app.md

 ## Conclusion

 You added the Nexmo Client SDK to your iOS app, and logged in to a `NXMClient` instance.
-You're all set to use that `NXMClient` client in your app, and utilize the NexmoClient SDK functionalities.
+You can now use the `NXMClient` client in your app, and use the Nexmo Client SDK functionality.